status-im/nim-drchaos/README.md

 # Dr. Chaos

-A powerful and easy-to-use fuzzing framework in Nim for C/C++/Obj-C targets.

 Fuzzing is an automated bug finding technique, where randomized inputs are fed to a target program in order to get it to crash.
 With fuzzing, you can increase your test coverage to find edge cases and trigger bugs more effectively.